ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

     mailbox users.

-	**Note** This role enables applications to impersonate users in an organization in order to perform a task on behalf of them.
+	**Note** This role enables applications to impersonate users in an organization to perform a task on behalf of users.

 	MS-OXWSATT\_User01, MS-OXWSBTRF\_User01, MSOXWSCORE\_User01,
 	MSOXWSFOLD\_User01, and MSOXWSSYNC\_User01